zulip/zulip/help/create-user-groups.md

 Many organizations find it helpful to create groups for:

 - Each team, e.g., “mobile”, “design”, or “IT”.
-- Leadership roles, e.g., “managers”, “engineering-leads”.
+- Leadership roles, e.g., “managers”, “engineering-managers”.

+{!user-subgroups-intro.md!}

 {!user-groups-applications.md!}